Saskatchewan.ca will undergo routine maintenance on October 1 from 12:30 to 5 a.m. (CST) and may be unavailable briefly during this time.

 Manure is an important source of nutrients, particularly phosphorus, in organic cropping systems.
 Composting manure prior to field application is important in limiting the movement of weeds in manure.
 A large percentage of the weed seeds fed to animals in infested hay or straw will pass through the digestive tract unharmed.
 Manure from animals fed weedy forage should be composted for several weeks.
 During composting, the heating process that occurs in well managed compost will destroy many weed seeds.
 Proper composting involves frequent turning to aerate the pile and maintain high pile temperatures.
 Call the Agriculture Knowledge Centre at 1-866-457-2377 for details on composting manure.

 An effective crop rotation is absolutely critical for weed, disease, insect and fertility management.
 Rotations will vary depending on the individual producer, crop/livestock mix, soil characteristics, as well as regional constraints such as moisture and fertility.

 A later study assessed weed populations in fields that had been taken from alfalfa production the previous year and compared those populations to fields under continuous cereal production.
-The fields that had been removed from alfalfa production had moderately lower levels of wild mustard, wild buckwheat, green foxtail, annual smartweed, and greatly lower populations of cleavers, wild oat, perennial sow thistle, Persian darnel, and Canada thistle.
+The fields that had been removed from alfalfa production had moderately lower levels of wild mustard, wild buckwheat, green foxtail and annual smartweed, and greatly lower populations of cleavers, wild oat, perennial sow thistle, Persian darnel and Canada thistle.

 At the same time, other weeds were found at higher levels after alfalfa, such as volunteer alfalfa, dandelion, and winter annual weeds such as stinkweed.
 Weeds with high seed dormancy levels, such as Lamb's quarters, did not differ between fields previously in alfalfa or cereals.